 The Slow Burn method’s intention is to penalize bad behavior.
 If the players are being as good or effective as they think they can considering their inexperience with the game or setting, give the party 100% XP and give advice on how to be more effective.
 If you’re teaching the game to a new player, consider giving out a somewhat reduced party-wide XP percentage for a few sessions so that the party doesn’t hit level 2 too fast and gain even more complexity (which might frustrate a new player even more).

-At the end of an encounter (I always award XP by encounter), I count up the total amount of XP to be awarded, and I total up the number of marks by each person’s name.
-I multiply the total XP award by 75% and divide that out equally (assuming everything else about the encounter was equal).
-The other 25% of available XP goes into a bonus pool.
+At the end of an encounter (I always award XP by encounter), I count up the total amount of XP to be awarded, and I total up the number of awesome-marks by each person’s name for that encounter.
+I multiply the total XP award by 90% and divide that out equally (assuming everything else about the encounter was equal).
+The other 10% of available XP goes into a bonus pool.